6 strategies to help you achieve your health goals

 Though behavior changes can be difficult, there are strategies that can help.
-Whether you've vowed to give up cigarettes, eat better or be more active, Rasa Kazlauskaite, MD, of the Rush University Prevention Center, and Lynne Braun, PhD, RN, CNP, a nurse practitioner at the Rush Heart Center for Women have six tips to help you form and maintain healthier habits year-round.
+Whether you've vowed to give up cigarettes, eat better or be more active, Rasa Kazlauskaite, MD, an endocrinologist at Rush, and Lynne Braun, PhD, RN, CNP, a nurse practitioner at the Rush Heart Center for Women, have six tips to help you form and maintain healthier habits year-round.